Lin0x/stormpath-sdk-java/docs/source/about.rst

 What is the |project|?
 ----------------------

-.. only:: servlet
+#if( $servlet )

 The |project| is a drop-in plugin for Servlet-based web applications that makes it *incredibly* simple to add user management and authentication to your Java-based web application.

-.. only:: sczuul
+#elseif( $sczuul )

 .. include:: about_sczuul.rst

-.. only:: not servlet or not sczuul
+#else

 The |project| aims to completely automate all user registration, login, authentication and authorization workloads as well as properly secure your web $apptype.
 It is completely flexible - use only the functionality you need or leverage the entire feature set.

+#end

 Who should use Stormpath?
 -------------------------